emissao/emissao/README.md

 ## About Me
 My name is Emerson Alves.
 I currently live in Rio de Janeiro, Brazil.
 I have a chemistry degree at UERJ (State University of Rio de Janeiro).
-I have experience working as a chemistry teacher and chemist in the  industry laboratory.
+I have experience working as a chemistry teacher and chemist in the industry's laboratories.
 Currently studing System Information in a university.
 Started the journey as a developer when my love for tech become bigger than my passion for chemistry!
 Nowadays i'm focusing in become a great backend developer.
 Sometimes I made some frontend stuff😅